Budget Breakdown – San Francisco

 Playing 3 Games at Musee Mechanique: $1.04

 Burger and Coke at Mel’s Diner: $31.79

 Day 5 – May 9

 After we took the bus toward one of the other cable car lines.
-Since the Powell/Hyde line was being worked on and had a bus shuttle for part of it’s service.
-We decided to go on the California line, which was fully operational all the way.
+Since the Powell/Hyde line wasn’t in service the whole way (at the time of our trip) we decided to go on the California line, which was fully operational.
 Plus the couple of cable rides we’d been on we got put in the centre seats.
 We wanted to try to get a side seat facing out to the street.
 Turns out that was a good plan.
 The California Line isn’t as busy as the Powell/Hyde line, and we got to sit on the seats facing out.
 And then I decided to stand on the platform and that is the funnest thing ever.
 Touristy as all heck, but fun.

 We wandered back toward our hostel.
 My one friend was starting to get hungry so we found a casual Mexican restaurant (Taqueria El Sol).
-I got a fish taco and a hibiscus drink.
+I got a fish taco and hibiscus juice.
 I didn’t realize how much food there would be here.
 It was delicious, but I ate way too much.
 Dinner was $19.28.
-And once again after we went back to the hostel and hung out (and started packing to leave tomorrow).
+And once again after we went back to the hostel and hung out (and started packing to leave the next day).

 Day Pass on Clipper Card: $16.19

 Chicken Sandwich and Coke at San Francisco Brewing Company: $41.95